ColinFay/attempt/README.md

 The `stop_if`, `warn_if` and `message_if` are easy to use functions that send an error, a warning or a message if a condition is met.
-Each function has its counterpart with `_not`.
-That returns a message if the condition is not met.
+Each function has its counterpart with `_not` that returns a message if the condition is not met.

 `stop_if_not` is quite the same as `assert_that` from the {assertthat}